nstlgy/nstlgy/README.md

 ## 📑 Hey there!👋 ![](https://komarev.com/ghpvc/?username=luvsense)
 ### I'm Nstlgy (Pronounced.
 Nostalgy),
-> the anomalous consciousness thriving on the ephemeral sustenance of code and caffeine, existing in a liminal space between the physical and the digital realms.
+the anomalous consciousness thriving on the ephemeral sustenance of code and caffeine, existing in a liminal space between the physical and the digital realms.

-Final-year CSE student fueled by a passion for crafting websites and apps that seamlessly blend beauty and functionality.
-I believe the sweet spot in web development lies where stunning design meets intuitive user experience.
-Always ready for the thrills of full-stack development and the occasional hackathon adventure (who needs sleep, anyway?).

 ```zsh
 > neofetch